 All this is historical and well documented.
 Now we can relive those days via the Netflix production ‘Caliphate’.
 This Swedish production began airing in 2020 and follows events in Sweden and Iraq as several Swedes have left their homeland to join ISIS and SAEPO, the Swedish security service, is trying to keep tabs on threats.
 Throw into the mix an alleged ISIS bomb plot in Sweden and you have all the makings of a cliffhanger series!

 Join Borealis as we walk through each episode and discuss what happened.
-We will look at how accurate the fictional depiction is, all seen through the lens of a 32-year Canadian intelligence veteran and author of five books on terrorism.
+We will look at how accurate the fictional depiction is, all seen through the lens of a 32-year Canadian intelligence veteran and author of six books on terrorism.